Requirements Of A Good Formwork:

-Formwork is a temporary but rigid structure in which the cast in situ concrete is laid for casting the members to required shape.
+Formwork is a temporary but rigid structure in which the cast in situ concrete is laid for casting the members to the required shape.
 It is also known as centering or shuttering.

-A good formwork should satisfy the following requirements:
+Good formwork should satisfy the following requirements:

 1. It should be adequately strong to withstand an extensive variety of dead and live loads.
-For instance, self-weight, weight of reinforcement, weight of wet concrete, loads of workers, and any other loads during and after casting of concrete.
+For instance, self-weight, the weight of reinforcement, the weight of wet concrete, loads of workers, and any other loads during and after casting of concrete.

 2. It should be inflexibly built and efficiently propped and supported to hold its shape without undue deflection.